 Without a full exam, the cause of a sinus condition may be missed.
 Some can even access an online allergy test available to patients.
 Regardless of the results of an allergy test, sinus issues, including chronic nasal congestion and chronic sinusitis, are often caused by structural problems such as nasal polyps, enlarged turbinates or a deviated septum.
 They can also be caused by enlarged turbinates or other These issues that will not show up in any allergy test.

 Does insurance cover allergy testing?

 Until you undergo a full exam, there is no way to determine if your condition is not caused by an internal structural problem and not allergies.
 There are also no standardized allergy testing costs, so from clinic to clinic they may differ.
 We can offer you a comprehensive sinus and allergy testing and treatment plan that will determine the true cause of your issues and outline how to fix it with our help.
 Our staff can also assist with insurance procedures to get you the most benefit out of the testing cost.Request Your Appointment Today

 Finding Long-Term Relief: Allergy Treatments

-Once your condition is observed and diagnosed by your ENT, and if allergies are the primary cause of your issues, your treatment plan may include either allergy shots (immunotherapy) or allergy drops (sublingual immunotherapy - SLIT).
+Once your condition is observed and diagnosed by your ENT, and if allergies are the primary cause of your issues, your treatment plan can be individually customized by the professionals in our office..

 Allergy Shots (Immunotherapy)

 Immunotherapy, administered through regular shots (1-3 times a week, once a week), which helps your body adapt to small amounts of the allergens your body reacts to.
 Over time, your body adjusts, and reactions to those allergens reduce and can disappear.
 Immunotherapy can be an effective treatment for allergies, but is not a treatment for food-related allergies.